oracle/graal/docs/reference-manual/graalvm-updater.md

 * [GraalVM Updater Commands Overview](#graalvm-updater-commands-overview)
 * [Troubleshooting](#troubleshooting)

-GraalVM Updater, `gu`, is a command-line tool to install and manage optional GraalVM language runtimes and utilities.
+GraalVM Updater, `gu`, is a command-line tool that lets you install and manage optional GraalVM language runtimes and utilities.
-To assist you with the installation, these language runtimes and utilities are pre-packaged as JAR files and referenced in the documentation as "components".
+To assist you with the installation, language runtimes and utilities are pre-packaged as JAR files and referenced in the documentation as "components".
 GraalVM Updater can be also used to update your local GraalVM installation to a newer version or upgrade from a Community to Enterprise edition.
 Read more in [Upgrade GraalVM](#upgrade-graalvm).

-GraalVM Updater is included in the base GraalVM distribution and can be used with the `gu` launcher.
-The source code of the tool is in the `<graalvm>/lib/installer` folder.

 ## Available Components